phoubia/vexillon/README.md

   <img src="https://contributors-img.web.app/image?repo=phoubia/vexillon" />
 </a>

 The least you could do to help us with this project is to donate or design a ui stylesheet.
-For more information about this head over to source > readme.md on this repository
+To do this head over to the source folder and find the stylesheet.qss file.
+Qss is similar to Css but it's made for a python ui library.
+Under the readme.md in the folder you'll find additional information about the stylesheet